varsha7104/intervie-w-questions-/tensorflow/interview.md

   ## 12) place holder
  Serves as a input node in computational grpah They are used to feed input data int o graph during execution phase Dynamic data input as their value can be reassigned at runtime rather than being fixed during graph construction

+## 13) embedding projector
+Display high dimensional data
+after input data is embedded in the high dimensional space by model it can be viewed The model checkpoint file is read by the embedded projector

+## 14)